 Humans who poach the African Bush Elephants for their ivory tusks are the greatest threat to their survival, together with habitat destruction across the continent.

-Unfortunately, the African Bush Elephant population has taken a devastating decline towards extinction due to an increase in outside interest in Africa and its exotic wonders (particularly towards the middle of the 20th century).
+Unfortunately, the African Bush Elephant population has taken a devastating decline towards extinction due to increased outside interest in Africa and its exotic wonders (particularly towards the middle of the 20th century).

 African Bush Elephants have disappeared from most of their native habitat after being brutally slaughtered by poachers for years for their ivory.

-While the story is similar in the south, South African Elephant populations are believed to do better with an estimation of 300,000 elephants in the country.
+While the story is similar in the south, South African Elephant populations are believed to do better, with an estimated 300,000 elephants in the country.

 While recovering today, African Bush Elephant populations continue to be endangered by rising levels of illegal poaching and destruction of habitats.

-Deforestation in the territory of the African Bush Elephant indicates that both their food and shelter are lost, leaving them more vulnerable in the wild.
+Deforestation in the African Bush Elephant territory indicates that their food and shelter are lost, leaving them more vulnerable in the wild.

-Despite the ban, poachers hunting elephants for their ivory tusks are also always threatening the African Bush Elephants.
+Despite the ban, poachers hunting elephants for their ivory tusks also always threaten the African Bush Elephants.